helenoid/swissknife/docs/DEVELOPER_GUIDE.md

 ### Common CI Failures

-1. **Linting Errors**
+1. **Linting/Formatting Errors**:
-   - Run `npm run lint` locally to see detailed errors
+   - Run `pnpm run format:check` and `pnpm run lint` locally.
-   - Fix style issues with `npm run format`
+   - Fix automatically with `pnpm run format`.
+2. **Type Errors**:
+   - Run `pnpm run typecheck` locally.
+   - Resolve TypeScript errors in the code.

-2. **Test Failures**
+3. **Test Failures**:
-   - Check the CI logs for which tests failed
+   - Check the CI logs for details on failing tests.
-   - Run the specific failing test locally
+   - Run the specific failing test file locally using Jest (e.g., `npx jest test/unit/some.test.ts`).
-   - Fix the issues and push changes
+   - Debug the test or the code being tested.

-3. **Build Failures**
+4. **Build Failures**:
-   - Check for TypeScript errors: `npm run typecheck`
+   - Check for TypeScript errors (`pnpm run typecheck`).
-   - Verify dependencies are correctly installed: `npm ci`
+   - Ensure all dependencies are installed correctly (`pnpm install`).
-   - Try cleaning node_modules: `rm -rf node_modules && npm ci`
+   - Try a clean build: `pnpm run clean && bun run build`.
+5. **Module Resolution Errors (in Tests)**:
+   - As noted during refactoring, persistent errors like "Cannot find module" in `.ts` test files likely indicate a project configuration issue (`tsconfig.json` or `jest.config.cjs`) related to ES Module resolution or path aliases.
+   - **Solution**: This requires a developer to investigate and correct the Jest/TypeScript configuration to properly handle `.js` extensions in imports and path mappings.
+Ensure `moduleResolution` in `tsconfig.json` and Jest's `moduleNameMapper` and `transform` settings are correctly configured for ESM.

 ### Getting Help